johnseto/SolisAgileManager/README.md

 has changed, and update accordingly.
 So if you change tariff (e.g., switch from Agile to Cosy) you should start seeing the new tariff prices flow into the app within 4 hours.

-### Manually Setting The Tariff
+#### Manual Tariff Settings

-It's possible to manually configure the tariff/product.
+If you don't want to use your Octopus account to infer the current tariff, you can enter the product and tariff product code manually.
 Just leave the Octopus API key and Account number blank and enter the product and tariff codes yourself.

 * [Click here](https://api.octopus.energy/v1/products/) to get the list of Octopus Agile Product codes (e.g., `AGILE-24-10-01`).